LoopingLena/TraitMoments/README.md

 ## View documentation

-Load package and see the help for the function trait_moments:
+Load package and see the help for the function ‘trait_moments’:

 ``` r
 library(TraitMoments)